icoloma/queue4gae/README.md

 </dependency>
 ```

-Queue4Gae can be configured by hand or using any Dependency Injection framework.
-A Guice example:
+The configuration can be done using any Dependency Injection framework (or even by hand).
+An example using Guice:

 ```Java